Dhurala: Reception

+Critical response

 In their review, Maharashtra Times compared the films with older Marathi films based on politics like Sinhasan (1979), Vazir (1994), Sarkarnama (1998), Saubhagyavati Sarpanch (1999) and Sattadhish (2000) and appreciated the modernization of politics shown in the film while still keeping the major core same to the old one.
 The review by Madhura Nerurkar highlights the notable work done in story writing, dialogues, and Tamhankar's portrayal of her lead role.
 Lokmat compared the film with its play version released in 2013 and noted the tremendous improvement in storyline and scriptwriting.

 At the Filmfare Marathi Awards, 2021, the film won seven awards from 16 nominations.
 Chaudhari won the award in Best Actor category and Tamhankar won award in Best Actress category.
 She shared the award with Neha Pendse for the film June.
 The Best Supporting Actor award was presented to Jadhav and Best Supporting Actress award to Kulkarni.
 She shared the award with Geetanjali Kulkarni for the film Karkhanisanchi Waari.
 Adarsh Shinde won the award for Best Playback Singer (Male) and AV Prafullachandra received it for Best Background Score.
 The award for Best Dialogues was shared by Irawati Karnik for Jhimma and Kshitij Patwardhan for Dhurala.
 The film also received three awards at Ma Ta Sanman ceremony, organized by Maharashtra Times in March 2022.